gusmaogabriels/optinpy/README.md

   The **unconstrained optimization method that is meployed within inner optimization steps is the one defined in** [`.nonlinear.params`](#parameters-params).
 The converge phase will depend on the suitability of the unconstrained optimization method both to the plain objective function, f(*x*), and the its combination with the weighted constraint parcel, *P*(*x*) or *B*(*x*).

+  **Newton's Method might lead to singular *Hessian* matrices close to the feasible set boundaries; therefore, it is strongly advised for one, if willing to use a second-order unconstrained optimization method, to opt for Modified-Newton's instead.**

   - ##### Penalty (`method='penalty'`)
     The penalty algorithm starts of from an initially infeasible point with a function of the following shape: